Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Introduction

-While machine learning models have better learning ability than the heuristic methods, they do not generalize well to unseen kernels.
-In real-world applications, we often encounter new circuit design requirements.
-The model trained on existing kernels usually fails to perform well on new kernels.
-This can be viewed as a domain generalization~\cite{gnn-dse-maml,hls_mlp_transfer} problem, where each kernel is a domain.
-Note it is very time-consuming to run HLS to acquire the labels on new kernels, with each run taking minutes to hours~\cite{harp}, thus data-efficient fine-tuning is required for new kernels.
-Domain generalization methods for GNN usually employ adversarial training to align the representation space between the source domain and target domain~\cite{AdaGCN,DANE,UDA-GCN,Domain_adatpive_GNN2023}, or do data augmentation to learn invariant representation under risk extrapolation~\cite{EERM,FLOOD}.
-However, these approaches are not applicable to our application, as the differences between kernels are informative for the prediction, so forcing them to the same distribution does not work.
+While machine learning models have better learning abilities than heuristic methods, they suffer from poor generalizability.
+A trained model usually fails to perform well on new kernels.
+This can be viewed as a domain generalization problem~\cite{gnn-dse-maml,hls_mlp_transfer}, where each kernel is one domain.
+The first challenge is that the domain difference is too big, and the difference is informative for the prediction.
+Previous domain generalization methods for GNN usually employ adversarial training to align the representation space between different domains~\cite{AdaGCN,DANE,UDA-GCN,Domain_adatpive_GNN2023}, or do data augmentation to learn invariant representation under risk extrapolation~\cite{EERM,FLOOD}.
+They are not directly applicable to our task, since we do not want to force different domains' representations to fit in the same distribution.
+The second challenge is that it is time-consuming to run HLS to acquire labels on new kernels, with each run taking minutes to hours~\cite{harp}.

-Nonetheless, a unique opportunity of the HLS prediction task is that kernels usually share some similar substructures, as shown in Fig.~\ref{fig:intro_challenge}.
-It could be beneficial if we can leverage such similarities.
-We thus propose a two-level hierarchical mixture of experts (MoE) to address this issue.
-MoE~\cite{jacobs1991,shazeer2017} uses several expert networks instead of a single fixed network, and it computes the weighted sum of their outputs.
-Different experts can specialize in different regions in the hidden representation space, so that similar substructures in different domains can be processed by the same expert.
-A gating network computes the expert assignment, which learns to discern which expert should deal with which substructure.
-GraphMETRO~\cite{GraphMETRO} applies MoE to improve GNN's generalizability by predefining a set of domain shifts and training each expert to deal with one type of domain shift by data augmentation.
-We take an orthogonal direction, eliminate the need for hardware knowledge to define the domain shifts, and focus on the model structure rather than data augmentation.
+While the HLS prediction task is challenging to domain generalization, it also provides a unique opportunity: different kernels usually share some similar substructures.
+As shown in Fig~\ref{fig:intro_challenge}, it would be beneficial if we could utilize the knowledge learned from similar substructures on the old kernels to apply on the new kernels.
+MoE~\cite{jacobs1991,shazeer2017} is an appropriate solution.
+It computes the weighted sum of the outputs from several expert networks instead of a single network.
+Different experts can specialize in different regions in the hidden representation space, so similar substructures in different domains can be processed by similar experts.
+GraphMETRO~\cite{GraphMETRO} has demonstrated MoE's effect on improving GNNs' generalizability.
+It defines several types of domain shifts and trains each expert to deal with one type by data augmentation.
+We take an orthogonal direction, eliminate the need to define the domain shifts, and focus on the model structure rather than data augmentation.